Revathi’s in the movie. Enough said

 You are assured of a performance guided by realism and filled with empathy and depth.
 You are rewarded with a vulnerable, complicated and resilient portrait of womanhood.
 You are likely to remember the names of her characters – Asha, Divya, Muthupechi, Masha, Sathya, Thayyama, Chitra, Anitha, Nandini, Panchavarnam, Maggie.

 In her latest movie, Revathi is playing Revathi.
-Aye Zindagi, directed by Anirban (he uses only one name), makes a case for ethical organ donation through characters played by Revathi, Satyajeet Dubey and Mrinalini Godbole, among others.
+Aye Zindagi, directed by Anirban (he uses only one name), makes a case for ethical organ donation through characters played by Revathi, Satyajeet Dubey and Mrinmayee Godbole, among others.
 Produced by Shiladitya Bora’s Platoon One Films, Aye Zindagi is being filmed at several locations, including a semi-operational hospital in Navi Mumbai.

 One half of the swanky hospital is a treatment centre for Covid-19 patients.
 The shoot is underway in the other half, which is is awaiting official permissions to operate.
 Until those are granted, the film crew is taking advantage of a readymade set-up, which includes wards, a cafeteria and a pharmacy.